Make Your Garlic Last Longer!

 Garlic (Allium sativum) is a perennial with an underground bulb (head) composed of pungent bulblets commonly called cloves.

-Science has provided garlic growers and garlic connoisseurs, definitive information about the confusing subject of garlic groups and varieties.
+Science has provided garlic growers and garlic connoisseurs, with definitive information about the confusing subject of garlic groups and varieties.
 In 2003, Dr. Joachim Keller of the Leibniz Institute for Plant Genetics and Crop Plant Research in Gatersleben Germany, and Dr. Gayle Volk of the USDA in Colorado, used science to perform DNA analyses of garlics.
 They classified garlic into ten distinct groups including:

-Three varieties of "weakly bolting" hardnecks that can produce softnecks - Creole, Asiatic and Turban.
+Three varieties of "weakly bolting" hardnecks that can produce softnecks - Creole, Asiatic, and Turban.

 Two distinct softneck varieties; Artichoke and Silverskin.

 HOW LONG IT LASTS DEPENDS ON THE CURRENT FORM OF GARLIC.